dtonhofer/rpmsnap/README.md

 rpmsnap
 =======

-A simple set of scripts to compare the contents of RPM databases on different machines, or on the same machine at different times.
+A simple set of scripts to compare the contents of [RPM package manager databases](http://en.wikipedia.org/wiki/RPM_Package_Manager) of different machines, or of the same machine at different times.

+_Status: Good for general use!_

 There are three scripts: